olliethedev/ui-builder/README.md

 - `Default Children`: A span layer with default text "Button".
 - `Field Overrides`: Customizes form fields for className and children properties.

+## Changelog

+### v0.0.2
+- Removed _text_ layer type in favor of using span and Markdown components.
+You should migrate any layers stored in the database to use the new components.
+You can use the [migrateV1ToV2](lib/ui-builder/store/layer-utils.ts) function in layer-utils.ts to help with the migration.

 ## Development

 Build component registry after updating lib or ui: